mybonk/mybonk-wiki/docs/INSTALLATION.md

 - '````#````' stands for '````$ sudo````'
 - **MY₿ONK core**: Or simply 'MY₿ONK' is a tailor-made full-node [software stack](/docs/MYBONK_stack.md) for MY₿ONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
 MY₿ONK core is based on nix-bitcoin itself based on nixOS.
 - **MY₿ONK console**: A full-node bitcoin-only hardware platform designed with anonymity, security, low price, performance, durability, low-enery, supply chain resilience and generic parts in mind.
 - **MY₿ONK user**: The end user, you, the family man, the boucher, the baker, the hair dresser, the mecanics...
 Just want the thing to work, "plug and forget".
-Uses GUIs and has an aversion to the command line.
+Uses very simple user interface and never uses the command line.
 On MAINNET.
 - **MY₿ONK operator**: A "MY₿ONK user" that got really serious about it and decided to learn more, move to the next level.
 Has some "skin in the game" on MAINNET and is happy to experiment on SIGNET.
-Many operators take part in nodes Federation or create their own Federation.
+Many operators take part in nodes Federations or create their own Federation.
 - **MY₿ONK hacker**: A "MY₿ONK operator" so deep in the rabbit hole, bitcoin, privacy and sovereignty that he became a MY₿ONK hacker.
 That's an advanced user, student, Maker, researcher, security expert .etc...
 Just want to tear things apart.
 Love to use command line.
 On SIGNET.

 ### Advice